 SCARES area-wide frequencies: [Top]

-The complete listing is in the South County ARES Emergency Handbook.
+The complete listing is in the San Mateo Sheriff's Office Ham Radio Frequency Plan Recommendation ( - by geographical area and - by frequency ) and in the South County ARES Emergency Handbook.
 We strongly urge local mutual-aid ARES groups to download the South County ARES Handbook to have on hand for reference in a emergency.

 South County ARES